Confederate Heritage Fund

 Senate Bill.
 No one spoke for the Bill.

-on the Senators in the Finance Committee, as well as,
+pressure on the Senators in the Finance Committee,

-Confederate Heritage Fund produced a radio ad to be
+fire, Confederate Heritage Fund produced a radio ad

-aired in the Senate District of the Bill’s sponsor, Senator
+to be aired in the Senate District of the Bill’s sponsor,

 To hear Confederate Heritage Fund's radio ad,